q: What is your canceling/rescheduling policy?

 Cancellation- Wildfires and smoke: We cannot guarantee clear skies during the summer, however if we cancel a trip due to wildfires in the area, we will make every effort to re-schedule without penalty.

 The 50% deposit on the hut rental reservation is nonrefundable.
 The balance is due 30 days prior to trip departure.
 Payments can be made with any major credit card.
 If we have already collected the balance and you cancel with more than 30 days’ notice, you will receive a Full Refund, less the deposit.

 If you cancel between 30 days and 2 weeks, we refund half the balance, not the deposit.

 If you cancel less than 2 weeks before your trip, no refund.
 (This includes cancellation due to sickness or emergency)

 We understand things come up and want to work with you and make sure you can get out to the huts.
 The deposit is nonrefundable, but is transferable.
 If you cancel with more than 30 days’ notice, your 50% deposit may be used for another trip in the same season, weekdays only.

 Q: What amenities are at the huts?

-A: The cozy huts are all equipped with wood stoves, pre-cut firewood, a sauna or hot tub, a complete kitchen, propane cooking unit and propane, bunk beds with sleeping pads, Coleman lanterns, games, magazines, toilet paper, paper towels, all cleaning supplies and covered outhouses.
+A: The cozy huts are all equipped with wood stoves, pre-cut firewood, a sauna or hot tub, a complete kitchen, propane cooking unit and propane, bunk beds with sleeping pads, solar lanterns, games, magazines, toilet paper, paper towels, all cleaning supplies and covered outhouses.
 The renter is responsible for bringing food, personal gear, sleeping bag, and avalanche gear.
 We provide a list of ski runs and maps in our information binder at each of the huts.